 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Blight has been spelled Blythe, Bllyt, Blytht, Blyithe, Blith, Blyth, Blitht and many more.

-Another 129 words (9 lines of text) are included under the topic Early Blight Notables in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) are included under the topic Early Blight Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Blight family moved to Ireland, but this topic is not covered in this excerpt.
-Another 63 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Unwelcome in their beloved homeland, many Scots sailed for the colonies of North America.
 There, they found land and freedom, and even the opportunity to make a new nation in the American War of Independence.
 These Scottish settlers played essential roles in the founding of the United States, and the shaping of contemporary North America.
 Among them: